Krisha: Release

+Reception

 Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 95% based on 78 reviews, with an average rating of 8.3/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 95% based on 79 reviews, with an average rating of 8.3/10.
 The site's critical consensus reads, "Raw, bracingly honest, and refreshingly unconventional, Krisha wrings fresh -- and occasionally uncomfortable -- truths from a seemingly familiar premise."
 On Metacritic, the film has a score of 86 out of 100, based on 31 critics, indicating "universal acclaim".

 Justin Chang of Variety gave the film a positive review, considering "its stylistic experimentation anchored by a subtly wounding performance from Krisha Fairchild in the eponymous lead role.
 More festival berths await, and while commercial prospects look decidedly modest, critical support should spur select arthouse bookings and discerning-viewer interest ahead of VOD play."
 Sherri Linden of The Hollywood Reporter gave the film a positive review writing:

 "The story will eventually draw the viewer outside Krisha’s perspective, but the beauty of the film is that its compassion deepens along with its very real sense of horror — compassion not just for Krisha but for those who still love her or have given up on trying".